 How can I prepare my family and myself before surgery?

 Several weeks before you undergo joint replacement surgery, discuss your recovery with your surgeon and caregiver(s).
 Speak with your family members and/or friends about the role they will play in your recovery.
-Explain the recovery process to them and the care you will need after surgery.
+Explain the surgery process to them and the care you will need after surgery.

 Articles in this series